 - THINKING about your business

-So what are the money producing activities in MLM?
-Here they are as I see it.
+So what are the money producing activities in network marketing?
+Here they are, as I see it.

 I will cover each topic in greater detail below.